Max Scherzer: 2015: Two no-hitters

-Of Scherzer's three most brilliant performances that season, one tweet adduced that he "was a bloop single, an over-sized elbow pad, and a throwing error away from throwing three perfect games."
-The description was nearly precise; however in the June 14 game versus Milwaukee, Scherzer also issued a base on balls to Scooter Gennett after allowing Gómez' single and in the October 2 game allowed Daniel Murphy to reach on a force out after Plawecki reached on an error—leaving Scherzer five batters short of three perfect games.
-As a result he became the first to assemble three games scores of 97 or higher in one season since at least 1914.
+Because of his three most brilliant performances that season, Scherzer became the first to assemble three-game scores of 97 or higher in one season since at least 1914.
 Ryan and Walter Johnson (1918) were the only two other pitchers to carry out three-game scores of 95 or more in one season.
 In a season that also featured mammoth offensive accomplishments from NL Most Valuable Player (MVP) Bryce Harper, the Nationals were eliminated from the playoff contention with a week remaining.

 Scherzer finished the 2015 season with a 2.79 ERA and 0.92 WHIP while striking out 276 batters against only 34 walks for an MLB-leading 8.12 K:BB ratio.
 He also led all major league pitchers in first-strike percentage (73.3%).
 Despite these exceptional numbers, Scherzer was often the victim of poor hitting support compiling only a 14–12 record.